 1 cup lightly packed fresh parsley leaves, chopped

-Note: Try this pasta dish with other antipasti ingredients such as tuna, provolone, anchovies, artichoke hearts, capers, or marinated mushrooms.
+Note: Try this pasta dish with other antipasti ingredients such as tuna, provolone, anchovies, capers, or marinated mushrooms.